Craft unionism: Persistence

 Craft unionism has receded in many industries as a result of changes in technology, the concentration of ownership and jurisdictional conflicts between craft unions.
 Craft unionism has not, however, disappeared: it is still the norm in the airline industry, survives despite much upheaval in the construction industry, and even appears, in very muted form, in some mass production industries, such as automobile manufacturing, where skilled trades employees have pressed their own agendas within the union.

+Craft unionism continued into the twentieth century in sectors where specialized skills and control over training afforded workers considerable bargaining power.
+For instance, Albert Knotter's examination of the American window-glass industry illustrates that craft unionism thrived well into the twentieth century, as skilled glassworkers were able to regulate entry into the profession and oversee the production process.
+The eventual decline of this organizational form was closely linked to mechanization: as technological advancements diminished the necessity for highly specialized artisanal skills, the foundation for exclusive craft organization weakened.